AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-personalization-campaigns-teasers-strategy.md

    ![chlimage_1-2](assets/chlimage_1-2.png)

-1. Mouse over the teaser paragraph to reveal the question mark icon (bottom right corner of the component).
+1. Mouse over the teaser paragraph to reveal the question mark icon (bottom-right corner of the component).
 Click this to view the segments applied and whether they currently resolve.

    ![chlimage_1-3](assets/chlimage_1-3.png)